 - Not subtle

 It should go without saying that neither of these options will do anything for you in the event of a serious chemical or gas emergency scenario.
-They are for protecting your lungs as much as possible from dust and debris.
+They are for protecting your lungs as much as possible from dust, debris, and potentail viruses to a certain extent.